 In February 2018 I set up a #metoo blog to provide legal professionals and law students with an anonymous platform to share their experiences of sexual harassment as well as bullying and discrimination.
 The blog was live for one month and during this time over 200 people shared their experiences.
 I also received over 500 emails from people who wanted to speak out but were too upset or afraid they would be identified.
-The blog was viewed over 40,000 times while it was open and remains online to be used as a resource.

 The vast majority of people who shared their experiences on the blog or emailed me said the sexual harassment they experienced was perpetrated by men.
 However, this does not mean that the majority of men are perpetrators of sexual harassment.
 I know from personal experience that there are many men who are incredibly concerned about this issue and want things to change for the better.